-Alfredo sauce with cream cheese is an easy homemade pasta sauce you can make in about 10 minutes with simple ingredients for a quick weeknight dinner.
+Alfredo sauce without heavy cream is an easy homemade pasta sauce you can make in about 10 minutes with simple ingredients for a quick weeknight dinner.

-This easy Alfredo sauce recipe is rich and creamy and comes together in about 10 minutes on your stove top.
+This easy homemade Alfredo sauce recipe is rich and creamy and comes together in about 10 minutes on your stovetop.

-Unlike traditional Alfredo sauce, which is an emulsion of butter, Parmesan, and pasta water -- and can be tricky to master -- this shortcut Alfredo sauce relies on milk and cream cheese to pull everything together into a silky smooth sauce.
+Unlike traditional Alfredo sauce, which can be tricky to master, this shortcut Alfredo sauce relies on milk and cream cheese -- no heavy cream -- to pull everything together into a silky smooth and creamy white sauce.

 You’re going to love this

-Rich and creamy sauce — once you try this Alfredo recipe you may never buy jarred Alfredo sauce again!
+- Rich and creamy homemade Alfredo sauce recipe -- you may never buy store-bought Alfredo sauce again!

-Fast and easy Alfredo sauce — you can make this sauce in about 10 minutes
+- Fast and easy spin on classic Alfredo sauce you can make in about 10 minutes

-This homemade cream cheese Alfredo sauce recipe is a super easy recipe made from basic ingredients.
+This delicious homemade Alfredo sauce recipe is an easy recipe made from basic ingredients.

 Cream cheese.
-A block of full-fat cream cheese will give you the creamiest results.
+A block of full-fat cream cheese will give you the creamiest results without heavy cream.

 Garlic powder.
 I like the flavor of garlic in Alfredo, so I use just a half teaspoon of garlic powder.
 You can adjust this up or down to your liking.
-Or use fresh garlic.
+Or use fresh garlic cloves.

 Parmesan cheese.
 A good quality fresh grated Parmesan cheese will give you the best flavor and creamy texture.
 For best results, avoid powdered or the stuff in the green can.